-A fundamental aim for St Leger Homes is to maintain the highest standards of conduct, operating a robust governance framework, and one of the four strategic objectives in the five year Corporate Plan is to be a nationally recognised housing services provider.
-We have a comprehensive range of strategies, policies and procedures designed to ensure compliance with legislation, regulations and best practice, including a range of fraud related policies for staff and a suite of appropriate Key Performance Indicators (KPIs) (see pages 6 to 15).
+A fundamental aim for St Leger Homes is to maintain the highest standards of conduct, operating a robust governance framework and one of the four strategic objectives in the five year Corporate Plan is to be a nationally recognised housing services provider.
+We have a comprehensive range of strategies, policies and procedures designed to ensure compliance with legislation, regulations and best practice, including a range of fraud related policies for staff and a suite of appropriate Key Performance Indicators (KPIs) (see pages 7 to 16).

 St Leger Homes is committed to preventing modern slavery and human trafficking and all other potential violation of human rights in all of its business activities.
 It has no place in St Leger Homes' business or supply chains and we take a zero tolerance approach to it.
-Our annual modern slavery statement, relating to the 2022/23 financial year, sets out our activities and can be found on our website at www.stlegerhomes.co.uk
+Our annual modern slavery statement for the 2023/24 financial year, sets out our activities and can be found on our website at www.stlegerhomes.co.uk